Pryor Field Regional Airport, Decatur, AL

 History buffs unite, Decatur has several Civil War sites and numerous historic homes and buildings.
 There is a self-guided walking tour through the Old Decatur and New Albany Historic Districts that highlights the Old State Bank and the Battle of Decatur.
 There is also the Decatur Historic Railroad Depot.

 One of the coolest places to take the kids is the Cook Museum of Natural Science.
-This place is a hands-on joy ride where kids get to explore nature with their own imagination while making memories.
+This place is a hands-on joy ride where kids explore nature with their own imagination while making memories.

-Local Pubs and Dining In Decatur!
+Local Pubs and Dining Near Pryor Field Regional Airport

-Seafood is more to your liking?
+Is seafood more to your liking?
 Try The Moody Crab on Mallard Point Parkway.
 On the other hand, if you just want to wet your whistle, there’s a pub downtown, Cross Eyed Owl Brewing Company, that should do just fine.
 I’m told it will be served up with irresistible southern hospitality.

 I didn’t have Mexican food in Decatur, but the highest ratings were for Mi Hacienda Mexican Restaurant, Tio Juan Mexican Grill, and Casa Santiago Mexican Grill.

 I did, however, have Mexican (Aztec) food in Huntsville, and if that is somewhere you visit on this trip, I highly recommend El Azteca on Clinton Ave.
 Looking at the outside might give you pause, but I guarantee you won’t be disappointed.
 The beer is cold, the salsa is hot, and the food is homemade and fresh.
-Also, the four televisions tuned to a Mexican soap opera with no sound lends an authenticity you can’t get just anywhere.
+Also, the four televisions tuned to a Mexican soap opera with no sound lend an authenticity you can’t get just anywhere.

 Wherever you travel, stay safe from wheels up to wheels down.